algolia/instantsearch/packages/vue-instantsearch-results-per-page-selector/README.md

-Vue Algolia Results Per Page Selector
+Vue InstantSearch Results Per Page Selector
 ---

 A component that lets the user change the number of results to be displayed per page.